Here's a quick guide to what traders are talking about right now

-Via Dave Lutz at JonesTrading, here’s a brief guide to what traders are talking about:
+From Dave Lutz at JonesTrading, here’s a quick guide to what traders are talking about right now:

 Good Morning!
-US Futures are dropping almost 1% as Equities follow the Oil chart, and G20 Expectations get scaled back sharply.
-With China guiding the yuan weaker for a second day in a row, Trump steamrolling Nevada, and DeMark Gurus noting “Bearish Price Flips” on INDU, SPX and NDX (Eyeballing a possible 8% pullback from here) — we have a nasty global equity market on our hands.
-In Europe, the DAX is getting smoked for 2.5% led by a sharp pullback in Discretionary shares, while no major sector is holding a bid.
-Financials are outperforming, but hats not helping the Fin Exposed Italian index, which is nearing off 3%.
-Miners leading declines in London, which sees the materials sector off nearly 5%.
-Overall, Euro volumes are pacing quite light to recent trends, a balm to the wounded bulls.
-In Asia, the Nikkei lost 90bp as Yen continues to rally, Hong Kong just over 1% lower as Energy companies weighed, Aussie shed 2.1% as Miners and Banks weighed — while China reversed early losses to climb 90bp on the back of infrastructure companies.
+US Futures are starting Friday off in a great mood as PBOC comments soothe, but futures have paired about ½ their early 1% gains as Oil has retreated from a overnight 3% spike.
+Technicians are all bulled up this AM, as SPX and WTI back over 50dmas, with the Spoos taking out the top of a 2month trading range.
+I’d expect a re-test of these levels.
+The DAX is adding 1.5% as Energy stocks rally, but Airlines are the outlier to the downside as IAG #s disappoint.
+In London, the FTSE is adding 1% despite Royal Bank of Scotland having worst day in 4 years on #s as the Miners are in rally mode.
+Volumes across the continent are very light tho, with most exchanges trading 20%+ light to recent trends.
+In Asia, China recovered 1% of yesterday’s 6%+ smackdown, but Hang Seng surged almost 3% on a surge in Energy stocks.
+Aussie closed unch, with all focus was on a 10% intraday whipsaw in Woolies — and the Nikkei ripped 2% higher on the open, but weakened toward unch as the Yen gathered upward mojo while Sharp got crushed and Nintendo #s disappointed.

-Haven Trades en fuego this morning – Kuroda Speak knocks JGB yields further into negative territory, with their 10’s now yielding -5bp.
-This has German 10’s only 13bp away from the zero bound, and a sharp bid under US paper, with our 10YY back under 1.7%.
-The Greenback is in moonshot formation, as Euro gets whacked and Sterling another new low as HSBC warns Brexit could knock 20% out of the British Currency.
-Despite the flying $, havens have Gold ripping higher, up 1% and nearing $1240 — meanwhile other Industrial metals are getting whacked, led by a 1.6% drop in Copper.
-Energy complex remains in acute focus, as WTI drops another 3.5% as headlines hasten its approach to $30 (Saudi comments yesterday couples with API data showing a build of 7.4mm, more than 2x anticipated).
+Much of the impetus is coming from the G20, where Zhou Xiaochuan, China’s central bank governor, says Beijing “still has some monetary policy space and multiple policy instruments” available to support its economy.
+That said, Havens are coming back into favour as Oil continues to retreat from overnight peaks, driving Germany’s 10YY in the red with the US just behind.
+The Euro was hit as Economic sentiment fell by more than expected, while $/Y continues to fall from 113.
+Despite the $ stronger, peeps shud take note that Gold continues its upward trajectory, while China comments have a sharp bid under Copper to start today.
+Much of Oil’s overnight spike was attributed to short positions being closed ahead of Brent’s expiry on Monday.
+Natty gas continues to fall as headlines speculate on a “OPEC Style” Russian Assault on US Natty gas exports.

 Business Insider Emails & Alerts